 - The Texas Memorial Museum can accommodate up to 200 students on a self-guided tour or 50 students on a guided tour at one time.
 Learn more about tour options and scheduling a visit.

-- Please contact Lara three weeks prior to a visit, if more than 15 people will be in attendance.
+- Please contact Lara two weeks prior to a visit, if more than 15 people will be in attendance.